sean-gugler/DeathmazeFairPlay/SPOILERS.md

 * SWORD weight made reasonable

 90 pounds is absurd.
 The heaviest real swords weigh about 7 (see link below).
-The weight is purely cosmetic, it doesn't affect game play at all.
-May as well retain player immersion better by demanding less suspension of disbelief.
+Since the weight has no importance nor significance to gameplay, only to enrich the world description, I may as well improve player immersion by demanding less suspension of disbelief.
 I removed the number and simply describe the sword as "heavy".

 https://swordscorner.com/how-much-do-swords-weigh-full-analysis-table-lbs-kgs/